webloft/mysql-native/ABOUT_PREPARED_V2.md

 - `struct Prepared` itself shouldn't have any "release" or "register" functionality of its own, at all.
-That should be fully considered a charactaristic of the communications channel, not a charactaristic of statements.
+That should be fully considered a charactaristic of the communications channel, not a characteristic of statements.

 - `Connection` should have a `.release(Prepared)` to manually release a